 In one of the few Roman Empire epics that is set outside the official boundaries of the Roman Empire, Centurion follows a ragtag group of Roman soldiers who find themselves trapped north of Hadrian’s Wall in Scotland, where they are constantly preyed upon by the primitive and savage Picts—a real historical tribe that used to paint themselves blue before going into battle.

 A young Roman soldier stationed in Roman-occupied Britain is tortured by the memory of his father’s defeat at the hands of Caledonian savages north of Hadrian’s Wall in Scotland.
 Based on the 1954 novel The Eagle of the Ninth, the plot involves the young soldier’s attempt to reclaim his father’s honor by recapturing his lost legion’s golden emblem of an eagle.
 The Austin Chronicle says: “The Eagle is rife with moral lessons about resentment toward occupying forces and the efficacy of waging battles on an enemy’s indigenous turf.”

-Other Movies About Ancient Rome and the Roman Empire
+More Movies About Ancient Rome

 - Intolerance (1916) is a silent epic by D.W.
 Griffith broken into four different historical eras, one of which involves the persecution of Christ by the Roman Empire.